surveycto/decrypt/README.md

 **Warning**: This is just an example, and you should **not** publicly share your encryption key like this.
 You should use your own encryption key to encrypt and decrypt your data.

+If you decide to use a QR code to store your encryption key, make sure that QR code is well-protected, since anyone who has that QR code can decrypt your data.

 ### Parameters

 For named parameters, this field plug-in has 1 required parameter and 1 optional parameter.

 In addition to the named parameters, add a parameter for each piece of ciphertext/IV.
-The name of the parameter can be anything.
+The name of the parameter can be anything (as long as they are unique).
 For example, let's say there are three form fields that store ciphertext: "enc_name", "enc_age", and "enc_marital".
 You can give the field this *appearance*:

 ```
 custom-decrypt(key=${key},
-c1=${enc_resp_name},
-c2=${enc_age},
-c3=${enc_marital})
+0=${enc_resp_name},
+1=${enc_age},
+2=${enc_marital})
 ```

 The first parameter is the required parameter, while the second, third, and fourth parameters take the encrypted data (which, as discussed [above](#encrypting-your-data-important), includes both the ciphertext and IV).
-These parameters have the names "c1", "c2", and "c3", but their names don't actually matter.
+These parameters have the names "0", "1", and "2", but their names don't actually matter (as long as they are unique, e.g. you cannot have two parameters called "0").
 This field's *value* will be the decrypted values of the fields "enc_name", "enc_age", and "enc_marital" in that order in a pipe-separated list.

 Here are the named parameters: